AndyNgCE/COP4331-Project/Tests.md

 3 | Press right or "D" on keyboard to move right | Power-Up despawns and affilated effect applies.
 4 | Press left or "A" on keyboard to move left | Power-Up despawns and affilated effect applies.

-## Power-Up Pickup(Movement) - Automated Test
+## Power-Up Pickup - Automated Test
 Expectant behavior:
-On power spawn and subsquent grab a line should be printed the screen automatically indicating both actions.
+On Power-Up grab a line should be printed the screen automatically indicating action.